Hello Missfortune: Production and background

-Executive produced by Dave Fong, the central theme of Hello Missfortune talks about how one can make wrong decisions when facing different opportunities in life.
+Produced by Dave Fong, the central theme of Hello Missfortune talks about how one can make wrong decisions when facing different opportunities in life.
 When that happens, they need to endure loss and learn how to redeem themselves.
 The series featured Erica Chan in her first leading role.
 Fong was deeply impressed with Chan's professionalism and learning motivation during her previous cameo roles and decided to cast her as the female lead, feeling she has the "right temperament" for the character.
 Chan deliberately took an acting course before filming to be fully prepared.
 Singer-songwriter Vivian Koo also made her acting debut appearing in a supporting role.
 She was "moved" by the storyline, which inspired her to co-write a song, "With You", for the soundtrack.
 Principal photography took place approximately from April to June 2021.
 A few details in the storyline made references to the classic film Days of Being Wild (1990) and TVB series, including Gods of Honour (2001) and When Heaven Burns (2004).